How to Apply: Parts I and II

 - PLEASE NOTE: Drs.
 Cara Cashon, Daniel DeCaro, Marci DeCaro, and Keith Lyle will not review the GRE scores of anyone applying to their labs.

 Three letters of recommendation from professors who know you from an academic setting are required by the Experimental Psychology program.
 Applicants are encouraged to take advantage of the electronic letter of recommendation option available through the online application form.

 Those for whom English is not their native language must also submit official TOEFL scores.
 For more information about the English Proficiency/TOEFL requirements, click here.

 Additional instructions for international students can be found here.

 After completing the graduate school online application in Part I, applications need to complete the Experimental Psychology program application.
 As a friendly reminder, both Part I and Part II need to be completed by the December 1st deadline.

 The following additional materials will be needed to complete the Experimental Psychology program application:

-- Mentor Rankings: In our program, students work one-on-one with a research mentor.
-On the application, you will indicate your preferences for up to 3 possible research mentors (ranked 1st, 2nd, and 3rd).
+In our program, students work one-on-one with a research mentor.
+On the application, you will be asked to indicate your preferences for up to 3 possible research mentors (ranked 1st, 2nd, and 3rd).